EtiennePASSOT/SQA-assignment-group9/README.md

 Beware of non-performance indicators that can be a brake on pair programming.
 When training pairs, it is important to choose the employees who will work together according to the objectives of the activity.

 * Silence: Pair programming requires you to program aloud and share your point of view with your partner.
 Persistent silence indicates a lack of collaboration.
-* Disengagement: One member loses interest in the project and goes about his or her business.
+* Disengagement: One member loses interest in the project and will go about their business.
 * Deletion: When one member is more experienced than another, the novice is content to watch the expert perform the majority of the development tasks.
 * Relationship problems: the two members of the pair do not get along and do not wish to work together.